 Regardless, Hyatt is one of our favorite hotel programs and having the ability to combine your points with other members puts many award stays within reach.
 For example, the Hyatt Ziva and Zilara hotels are some of the best all-inclusive properties in the world and some of the only ones you can book with points.
 Stays start at either 20,000 or 25,000 points per night depending on the location and time of year thanks to Hyatt’s new Peak and Off-Peak award pricing.

-If two members had 50,000 points from the World of Hyatt Card sign-up bonus, they could combine those into one account to book a free four- to five-night stay.
+If two members had 60,000 bonus points from the Chase Sapphire Preferred sign-up bonus, they could combine those into one account to book a free four- to six-night stay at many of these properties.
 Talk about serious value.

-If you and a spouse or significant other have Hyatt points in different accounts, consolidating them into one might make sense.
+If you and a spouse, significant other, or friend have Hyatt points in different accounts, consolidating them into one might make sense.
 But if you want to do right by Hyatt and follow their rules, only do it when you’ve got an award stay in mind.

 Lead photo courtesy of the Park Hyatt Melbourne